 At Schmidt Kramer, we have had many potential clients call us who have found themselves in similar situations.
 Admittedly, sometimes the offer the adjuster made is reasonable and fair but sometimes it's not even close to fair value.
 It's always worth reaching out though; even if it's a fair offer, an attorney most likely won't charge you because there won't be additional value to gain in the case.
 In the cases where the adjuster's offer is too low, an attorney will put you in a good position to get the maximum value in your case.

 The team of lawyers at Schmidt Kramer understand how difficult it can be to deal with an injury that has left you unable to work for a long period of time.

 Although Pennsylvania workers’ compensation laws are put in place to avoid lawsuits, it is still important to have someone on your side who knows how the system works, and who can ensure your rights are protected throughout the entire process.

 If you or a loved one have been injured on the job, speaking with an experienced attorney can help you obtain the MAXIMUM amount of compensation you deserve.

-Talk to our Pennsylvania workers' compensation attorneys today.
-We will investigate your claim and get you the help you need.
+Talk to our Harrisburg workers' compensation attorneys today.
+We will investigate your claim and work to get you the help you need.